 The Gnews.org domain was registered in 2012, with little other information about this website provided.
-The website does not have an about page and links to their contact and disclaimer pages do not work.
-The two prominent names associated with the website are Miles Guo (Guo Wengui) a Chinese Billionaire who controls Beijing Zenith Holdings.
+The website does not have an about page, and links to their contact and disclaimer pages do not work.
+The two prominent names associated with the website are Miles Guo (Guo Wengui), a Chinese Billionaire who controls Beijing Zenith Holdings.
 After falling out with the Communist Party leadership members, Guo was “accused of corruption and other misdeeds and forced to flee China.
 He fled to the United States in late 2014 after learning he was going to be arrested after allegations against him including bribing, kidnapping, money laundering, fraud, and rape.”
 The other prominent name is Alt-Right figure Steve Bannon, who served as an adviser to USA President Donald Trump and previously ran the questionable Alt-Right website, Breitbart.

 The website promotes conspiracy theories and anti-communist propaganda.

 Funded by / Ownership

-Gnews lists the content of the website is copyrighted to GUO.MEDIA, which offers little information about the company.
+GUO.MEDIA is listed as the copyright owner, which offers little information about the company.
 Advertising provides revenue for the site.
 In 2018, Gnews.org signed a 1 million dollar contract with Steve Bannon.

 Analysis / Bias

 In review, Gnews publishes news and opinions with frequent use of emotionally loaded wording such as this: Miles Guo explains why CCP unleashed Wuhan coronavirus.
 In fact, most stories on the website currently point to the Chinese Communist Party (CCP) as the creator of the Coronavirus.
 Steve Bannon provides a videocast that often makes outrageous claims such as this: Bannon’s War Room: 1.47 billion people will be infected by April, May.
-The website also provides world news that presents a very positive view of President Trump such as this: VINDICATED!
+The website also provides world news that presents a very positive view of President Trump, such as this: VINDICATED!
 President Trump acquitted from impeachment HOAX.
-This story, like most on this website, is not properly sourced from credible media.
+This story, like most uses poor sources.